Wilson-Smith/Nuclear-Code-for-nhentai/README.md

 Reurning on the project, the code is simple and is created by a ooga booga cave man brain, so isn't the best, but do his work.

-There is one big problem and is that it works with the number generetor, so sometimes appers on the site of nhentai.net the error 404.

-You can fix the APPARENTLY bug by re-run it, until generates a REAL RANDOM hen-*coff* *coff* "JAPANESE ART" *coff* *coff*.
+So, it will generate a REAL RANDOM hen-*coff* *coff* "JAPANESE ART" *coff* *coff*.

-BUT you can change the minimum and the maximum number for a better research. ;‑)

-One day I will create an interface or something like that and some brand new things that actually I don't know.
+You don't even have to change something, and it is user-friendly.

+There is a shitty GUI, so if you have a better idea for the design, i'll accept it.

+Also the "JAPANESE ART" will be opened in incognito mode in Chrome.
+(One day I'll do the others...)

 And remember: "Stay in School, Smoke Crack, Fuck You Horniness, Bye!"

-Created by an Horny boy
+###### Created by an Horny boy